 Positive reinforcement and reward is given for good work when it is handed back to a student.
 The Behaviour for Learning Policy should be consulted for further details.
-Where homework has been completed from the learning menu, students will be rewarded for carrying out these tasks.
+Where home learning has been completed from the learning menu, students will be rewarded for carrying out these tasks.

 Secondary Teachers should keep accurate records of missing or late work which can be fed-back to parents should they need to.
+For compulsory homework, a behaviour point may be issued by the teacher if not completed.